London Underground S7 and S8 Stock: Overview

-The S designation stands for sub-surface following the London Underground tradition of designating surface stock with a letter associated with its intended route—A Stock on the Metropolitan line to Amersham, the C Stock on the Circle line, and D Stock on the District line.
+The S designation stands for suburban, following the practice of designating sub-surface London Underground stock with a letter associated with its intended route—A Stock on the Metropolitan line to Amersham, C Stock on the Circle line, and D Stock on the District line.

-Part of Bombardier's Movia family, the stock consists of 133 S7 seven-car trains for the Circle, District and Hammersmith & City lines, and 59 S8 eight-car trains for the Metropolitan line.
-There were also three additional eight-car trains called an S7+1 in use on the Metropolitan Line while the eight-car S8 trains were returned for engineering modifications and ATC fitment.
-These trains were formed of a seven-car S7 and an additional car from another S7, forming an eight-car train.
-These trains, however, retained the all-longitudinal seating of the S7, and thus could be distinguished from the remaining S8s.
-Two of these trains were modified back to seven-car trains and transferred for service on the Circle, District and Hammersmith & City Lines in 2018.
-The S8 Stock entered service between 2010 and 2012, operating all services by September 2012.
+Part of Bombardier's Movia family, the stock consists of 192 trains, with 133 S7 seven-car trains for the Circle, District and Hammersmith & City lines, and 59 S8 eight-car trains for the Metropolitan line.
+The order was said to be the biggest single rolling-stock order in Britain at a cost of £1.5 billion.

 S Stock trains have faster acceleration than previous models, at 1.3 m/s2; their top speed of 62 mph is 8 mph slower than A Stock, but faster than C and D Stocks.
 During the period of dual operation with both old and new trains, the stock had its performance capped to match that of the older trains in order to comply with signalling constraints and avoid bunching of the service.
 S8 stock trains seat 306 passengers compared with 448 for A Stock, a reduction of 32%, but can accommodate 25% more standing passengers (1,226 compared with 976) and have dedicated space for wheelchairs.

-As of 2017, the fleet is significantly more reliable than older trains, averaging around 110000 km between failures — around seven times further than A Stock and C Stock trains, and three times further than D Stock.
+As of 2017, the fleet is significantly more reliable than older trains, averaging around 110000 km between failures – around seven times further than A Stock and C Stock trains, and three times further than D Stock.

 The voltage has been increased from nominal 630 volts to 750 volts.
 This allows for better performance and also for the increased power demands of air-conditioned, fully motored-axle trains, and allow the trains to return energy to the network through regenerative braking.

-Currently, the S Stock is manually operated on most of the Metropolitan line and about half of the District line; the Circle and Hammersmith & City lines are fully automatic.
-The section between Latimer Road and Hammersmith was the first to be switched over to automatic operation on 10 March 2019, with further extensions being implemented in stages called Signal Migration Areas (SMA); as of January 2023 the first six SMA areas have been implemented.
-Due to various reasons such as funding and technical difficulties, District line automation where it shares tracks with Network Rail or Piccadilly line services has been scaled back until further notice.
+From 2016, the fleet has been converted to use communications-based train control (CBTC) as part of the Four Lines Modernisation.
+Upon completion of the project, there will be more frequent service as well as faster journey times.
+As of 2023, trains are manually operated on most of the Metropolitan line and about half of the District line; the Circle and Hammersmith & City lines are fully automatic.